In 2021, St George’s College will be celebrating 125 years, as well as the Old Georgians’ Association Centenary (100 years).

 - Our Sports Program,

-- Our Family (which includes individual families that make up the school and the wider family of Jesuit institutions and other organisations that feed into our College) and lastly,
+- Our Family (which includes individual families that make up the school and the wider family of Jesuit institutions and other organisations that feed into our College),

 - The Old Georgians (Old Boys) who are key to the robust history of St George’s College.